aldenkane/dds/README.md

 Run
 ```
-node parse.js
+node parsePi.js
 ```
-Image class should show new instance with image file and argument values appended.
+Image class should show new instance with image file as base64 encoded string and argument values appended.

 ## Future Improvements